mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-creative-act.md

 - If you know what you want to do and you do it, that’s the work of a craftsman.
 If you begin with a question and use it to guide an adventure of discovery, that’s the work of the artist.
 - To create is to bring something into existence that wasn’t there before.
 It could be a conversation, the solution to a problem, a note to a friend, the rearrangement of furniture in a room, a new route home to avoid a traffic jam.
 - Expressing oneself in the world and creativity are the same.
 It may not be possible to know who you are without somehow expressing it.
-- Pay particular attention to the moments that take your breath away—a beautiful sunset, an unusual eye color, a moving piece of music, the elegant design of a complex machine.
+- Pay particular attention to the moments that take your breath away-a beautiful sunset, an unusual eye color, a moving piece of music, the elegant design of a complex machine.
 - Rules direct us to average behaviors.
 If we’re aiming to create works that are exceptional, most rules don’t apply.
 Average is nothing to aspire to.
 The goal is not to fit in.
 If anything, it’s to amplify the differences, what doesn’t fit, the special characteristics unique to how you see the world.
 - Sometimes the most valuable touch a collaborator can have is no touch at all.
 - The making of art is not a competitive act.
 Our work is representative of the self.